microsoft/workshop-library/short/public-speaking/README.md

 Summarizing allows to keep an audience on track.

 1. **Repeat to Connect**
 Find elements that you can repeat so that the story or presentation connects.
-For example you mention at the beginning that the wolf was very hungry.
+For example, you mention at the beginning that the wolf was very hungry.
 Towards the end, you can say "now this wolf is even hungrier".
 This helps chain the events in a way that the audience can relate to.

 1. **Emphasize the single idea**
 There has to be *one* key takeaway for your audience.
 Use this key takeaway at every chance you get and emphasize it: "Hard work pays off [...].
 The three piglets where all benefitting from the hard work in the strongest house"